MahdiY/Persian-woocommerce-shipping/readme.txt

 5. Custom settings for every state, city or district.

 == Changelog ==
+= 1.1.1 =
+* Fix: validation of state & city IDs for virtual products
+* Tweak: Compatibility with woocommerce 3.5.2
 = 1.1 =
 * Fix: Save name of state & city instead of IDs
 * Fix: validation of state & city IDs